Updates from the TN Council on Developmental Disabilities

 You can also stay updated by "liking" the Supporting Families Facebook page, visiting the project's homepage and the Tennessee state page at supportstofamilies.org or contacting the Council at 615-532-5368 or firstname.lastname@example.org for more information.

-The Tennessee Employment First Leadership Academy is a 4-day training between September 4 and 8, 2014, created by the Autistic Self Advocacy Network (ASAN) and the Tennessee Council on Developmental Disabilities.
-This training prepares people with intellectual and/or developmental disabilities to advocate for better jobs and services options in Tennessee.
+The Tennessee Employment First Leadership Academy was a 4-day training September 4 and 8, 2014, created by the Autistic Self Advocacy Network (ASAN) and the Tennessee Council on Developmental Disabilities.
+This training was designed to train people with intellectual and/or developmental disabilities to be leaders in advocating for better employment options and outcomes for people with disabilities in Tennessee.
 We believe that people with disabilities should have real jobs with real pay, just like workers without disabilities.

 For more information, email email@example.com or call 615.532.6556.

 Project SEARCH Launch in TN

 The Council is launching 9 new Project SEARCH sites in each of the state's development districts over the next few years to promote early employment experiences for students with disabilities.

 The state kickoff event was held in November 2013 in Murfreesboro with Vocational Rehabilitation staff, Local Education Agency staff and DIDD provider staff from each region proposed for the first year of this new program.
 As of summer 2014, Metro Nashville/Davidson county and Memphis/Shelby County sites are set to begin enrolling students for job training in the fall of 2015.
 Plans for developing this program in Rutherford county and two additional sites across the state (to be determined) are also currently underway.